Explore

 If there's one thing that can strike fear into the very core of any man, it's the idea that a part of his body is shrinking.
 The only thing worse would be that every part of his body is shrinking.

-And the only thing worse than that would be that every part of his shrunken body was on the menu of a house spider in the basement that he had to run down to in order to hide from the cat after it made the attempt at making him its din-din.
+And the only thing worse than that would be that every part of his shrunken body was on the menu of a house spider in the basement that he had to run down to in order to hide from the giant pussy upstairs because it wanted to swallow him whole.

 It's a pretty common fear amongst men, actually.